 - The agent accepts this leg, and the 2 legs are bridged into a call

-This is very useful for firing certain events, for instance, you need the consumer leg if you want to update a ticket after the call finished.
-If you let the event always fire, the update will be placed on the ticket every time the call was not successfully connected to the second leg (maybe the agent didn't answer).
-Therefore, these triggers help you to define precise processes.
+This is very useful to carry out certain Actions: You need the consumer leg for instance, if you want to update a ticket after the call has been finished.
+If you use the Trigger "Always", the Action to update the ticket will be carried out every time the call was not successfully connected to the second leg (maybe the agent didn't answer).
+Therefore, these Triggers help you to define precise processes.